blucey/picobrew-z-api/Picobrew Z API.md

 ## Fetch Recipe Summary

 Fetches a list of all of the recipes from the server.
-It appears that "pagination" of the recipes is supported through setting a value for offset, but this does not actually appear to be used and the number of recipes that can be synced to the Z does not exceed 20.
+It appears that "pagination" of the recipes is supported through setting a value for offset.
+This appears to only be used when the Kind parameter is not 1 (user defined recipes because the recipes that can be synced to the Z does not exceed 20).

 ##### Request